History of Bihar: Post-Independence (1947–1990)

-The Indian National Congress dominated the state for much of the decades after independence except for a brief period of time in the 1960s and 70s, when some of the backward caste leaders were successful in forming non-Congress government in the state.
-Satish Prasad Singh was the first OBC chief minister of the state for a very brief period of time, who succeeded Mahamaya Prasad Sinha.
+The Indian National Congress dominated the state for much of the decades after independence except for a brief period in the 1960s and 70s when some of the backward caste leaders were successful in forming a non-Congress government in the state.
+Satish Prasad Singh was the first OBC chief minister of the state for a very brief period, who succeeded Mahamaya Prasad Sinha.
 In the later period, the upper-caste remained active in politics but the backward caste were gradually becoming vocal in political space.
-The lead was taken by Upper Backward Castes, who were the biggest beneficiaries of the land reform drive undertaken in the early decades of independence and were now becoming active in politics of the state.
+The lead was taken by Upper Backward Castes, who were the biggest beneficiaries of the land reform drive undertaken in the early decades of independence and were now becoming active in the politics of the state.
 A section of these upper-backwards also emulated the practices of erstwhile Zamindars and committed atrocities against the Dalits.
-The Naxalite uprising in the state also forced the upper-caste to sell off their most vulnerable holdings, which were most often bought by the peasants of these upper backward communities.
-The naxal uprising in the state led to foundation of several caste based private armies which perpetrated massacres of lower caste people on the charge of being the supporters of the naxalites.
+The Naxalite uprising in the state also forced the upper caste to sell off their most vulnerable holdings, which were most often bought by the peasants of these upper backward communities.
+The naxal uprising in the state led to foundation of several caste-based private armies which perpetrated massacres of lower caste people on the charge of being the supporters of the Naxalites.
 Ranvir Sena, Bhumi Sena and Kuer Sena were some of the most dreaded caste armies.
-The Bhojpur region remained the hotspot of the naxalite movement in the Bihar, where Master Jagdish lead the uprising against the landlords.
-Some of the biggest massacres took place during this time period in which both upper-caste and the Dalits remained the victims.
-The Upper Backward Castes were in two front confrontation with both the Dalits as well as upper-castes.
+The Bhojpur region remained the hotspot of the Naxalite movement in the Bihar, where Master Jagdish lead the uprising against the landlords.
+Some of the biggest massacres took place during this period in which both upper-caste and the Dalits remained the victims.
+The Upper Backward Castes were in two front confrontations with both the Dalits as well as upper castes.

 The caste wars coincided with the rise of backward caste politics against upper-caste domination in Bihar and throughout North India after the implementation of the Mandal Commission report.
 The most numerous and powerful backward community were the Yadavs, and the 1990s saw the rise of the Rashtriya Janata Dal (RJD) led by Lalu Prasad Yadav.
-This party held the Yadav/Muslim votebank, a combination also held by the Samajwadi party, its UP counterpart.
+This party held the Yadav/Muslim vote bank, a combination also held by the Samajwadi party, its UP counterpart.
 This allowed the RJD to sweep to power throughout the 1990s.
 His platform was one of social justice, increasing reservations for lower castes.
 However critics of the era have claimed it was a 'Jungle raj.'